 1. Babies think a lot about you

-Before infants can learn how to navigate the world, their main challenge is to figure out what — and who — to pay attention to, says Michael Goldstein, a professor of psychology at Cornell University, focused on early communication.
+What do infants think about?
+Well, before they can learn how to navigate the world, their main challenge is to figure out what — and who — to pay attention to, says Michael Goldstein, a professor of psychology at Cornell University, focused on early communication.
 They still have to learn that just because something is animated, like a cat or curtain blowing in the breeze, it doesn’t mean it’s a reliable source of information.
 (While not a scientific depiction, the classic children’s book “Are You My Mother?” comes to mind).
 What is a good source of info?
 Baby’s parents and caregivers.

 The fact that a newborn can only see clearly about 12 inches out means they’re focused on what’s right in front of them, which is often a human face.
 So they are studying your face, expressions, words and behavior.
 Research shows that, from birth, babies prefer to look at people who engage them in a mutual gaze.
 To bond with them, caregivers can try different engaging activities, such as reading books aloud to them and playing with their hands.